outworkers/morpheus/README.md

 but it's a standard thing as far as MySQL is concerned.
 Here's how Morpheus operates.

 Say you change the top level import to: ```com.websudos.morpheus.postgres.Imports._``` and you try to compile the same ```distinctRow``` query.
-But there will be done.
+But there will be none.
 The method will simply not exist.
 Morpheus has now auto-magically performed a full feature swap, changed communication protocol and all underlying settings, and all you get now is Postgres features.

 How?
 Quite a lot of fun magic under the hood, have a look throughout our decently documented codebase for more information.
 The beauty of it is that you